FernandaFranco/170-study-guide/topics_review.md

 #### Port

-*:69* Required if wanting to use a port other than the default.
+*:69*.
+Required if wanting to use a port other than the default :80.

 #### Path